test-aplowman/test-aplowman.github.io/collections/_miscellaneous/how_to_use_wiki.md

 ![prose_io_sidebar_guide_small.png]({{site.baseurl}}/assets/images/posts/prose_io_sidebar_guide_small.png)
 *The Prose.io sidebar allows you to save and preview the file, as well as edit the file's YAML metadata.*

-> Note that whenever you add a new Markdown file, or edit an existing Markdown file, you'll need to wait a couple of minutes before the changes show up on the website.
-This is because GitHub needs to re-build the website.

 ## Adding images